 Target rifle shooting is the sports traditional shooting discipline.
 It is shot off the elbows with the aid of a sling attached to the rifle, using peep sights.
 This is form of competitive shooting originated in the mid 1800's, in both the United Kingdom and America as a way of training military and civilian persons in marksmanship.
 It quickly became a popular sport and as rifle technology developed so did the skill level of the competitors.
-By 1860 the National Rifle Association of the United Kingdom
+By 1860 the National Rifle Association of the United Kingdom was founded and Queen Victoria fired the first shot.

-was founded, with Queen Victoria firing the first shot.
 Target Rifle Shooting had now become an international and highly prized sport, with the empire countries (now Commonwealth Nations) and America competing for top honours.

 In many Countries, such as Australia and the Commonwealth Nations, target rifle shooters complete for a Queen's Prize, the highest State and National shooting prize attainable.
 Akin to winning a state or national championship.

 Fullbore Target Rifle involves a prone position (lying down), single shot precision shooting using 'iron' aperture sights at 'round bull' target at distances from 300 to 1000 yards, or 300 to 900 metres.

 The shooter also uses the aid of a rigid shooting coat, a sling (which is attached to the forearm / coat and to the front of the rifle to aid stability), a glove and a cap or hat (to shade the rear sight).

 Modern target rifles are extremely accurate, the 'iron' aperture sights are adjustable for elevation and windage.

 This is type of shooting is shot off the elbow, with the aid of a sling, but with the aid of a telescopic sight.

 Most target rilfes are fundamentally similar, they are a a single shot, bolt action rifle, shot with a .223 or .308 calibre.